-Admission Policy for September 2024 for Primary and Secondary Community and Voluntary Controlled (VC) School in Stockton-on -Tees
+Admission Policy for September 2024 for Fairfield Primary School

 All governing bodies are required by Section 37 of the Children and Families Act 2014 to admit to the school a child with an Education, Health and Care (EHC) Plan that names the school.
 This is not an oversubscription criterion.
 This relates only to children who have undergone statutory assessment and for whom a final EHC Plan has been issued.